How to File a Jobsite Accident Report and Protect Your Work Injury Case

 In your report, provide as much detail as you can.
 If your employer has written your report, review it for accuracy.
 If anything has been misrepresented, ask your employer to make the appropriate changes.

+Once the report is finished, request a copy for your own records.
 Same with filing the case at the Commission.
 If you miss the 3 year deadline, your case could be over.

 This is why a lot of injured workers hire a Workers Comp or construction accident attorney.
 They do not want to deal with the paperwork and the deadlines themselves.

-Ensure Your Employer has Filed the Right Report with OHSA
+Ensure Your Employer Has Filed the Right Report With OHSA

 Employers are required to log and track workplace injuries on the jobsite.
 When an accident happens, they use an OHSA 300 Log to record the employee name, injury date, location, and injury type.